4 Reasons You Should Never Lend Money to Friends or Family

 You will have to pay taxes if you go over the lifetime limit, although the $11.4 million lifetime total likely won’t affect most people.

 If you have money to lend someone, chances are you already had plans for using it.
 It could be part of your emergency fund or your savings for a downpayment on a house or a new car.
-It’s important to consider your finances before lending to someone else, particularly if your money is already earmarked.
+Consider your finances before lending to someone else, particularly if you’ve already earmarked the money for your own goals.

 You may not even have extra money to lend someone else without compromising your long-term (or short-term) financial situation.
 Lending money to a friend could delay or postpone future plans if you aren’t careful.
-You have to prioritize yourself and your family.
-Loaning money isn’t an option if it will put you in a financial bind, too.
+You may have to prioritize yourself and your family.
+Loaning money isn’t the best option if it will put you in a financial bind, too.

 Sometimes lending money to loved ones isn’t the best thing we can do for them, especially if they already have difficulty managing their finances.
 It may offer a short-term fix, but it might not solve their long-term problems.